 Yes, you can allow employees to have a negative paid time off (PTO) balance.
-There aren’t any federal or state laws on the matter, so it’s up to you whether you want to offer one.
+There aren’t any federal or state laws on the matter, so it’s up to you whether you want to offer negative PTO.

-However, it’s good to understand the ins and outs of adopting that policy as well as some potential complications.
+However, it’s good to understand the ins and outs of adopting a negative PTO policy as well as some potential complications.
 More on that below.

 What is PTO again?